 For most headphones, sleeping on them will likely cause them to break, bend, or create stress points in the joints and connections.

 Aside from this, getting a headphone that fits right is also important for the safety of your ears.
-Make sure the headphone you choose actually sit comfortably around your ears.
+Make sure to invest in comfortable earbuds for sleeping and some of the best sleep earbuds to avoid damaging your earbuds (and your ears).

 Try different sleep positions